 Road works, level crossings and tramways (288 to 307)

-The Highway Code rules for road works, level crossings and tramways.
+Rules for road works (including on high-speed roads), level crossings and tramways.

 Road works (rule 288)

 When the ‘Road Works Ahead’ sign is displayed, you will need to be more watchful and look for additional signs providing more specific instructions.
 Observe all signs - they are there for your safety and the safety of road workers.

 - You MUST NOT exceed any temporary maximum speed limit.

 - Use your mirrors and get into the correct lane for your vehicle in good time and as signs direct.